Blobonat/fluent-bit-storage-metric-exporter/README.md

 ## Setup

-This exporter ist written to run with Python 2.7.
+This exporter was written to run with Python 2.7.

 ### Installation